drshellface/Empire/READMEDNS.md

 Whilst doing some Purple Team exercises, we found that HTTP/S traffic from Empire was being blocked by a proxy.
 Cobalt Strike, for example, has DNS capabilities for staging its payloads and we wanted to have the same functionality in Empire.

+# Usage

+* Create the listener (dnstxt)
+* Edit the "Host" field to be your Empire server
+* Edit the fake domain to be a domain that you control (that is, you run the nameservers for that domain)
+* Create the Python launcher and run it from your victim machine

 # Design

 * Listener